33Fuel Sports Nutrition - Blog

 It looks innocent enough, but this spice is enough to send you doolally

 13 Ginger heals.
 A study in the Journal of Pain found ginger contributed to the reduction of exercise-induced pain – often called DOMS – by up to 25%

 14 Corned beef has been to space.
 Astronaut John Young smuggled what we’re guessing was his favourite food - corned beef sandwiches - into space in 1965.

 15 Chia seeds are hydrophilic.
 That means they can absorb a lot of water - 10x their own weight of water, in fact.
 That’s why they’re so popular with the Tarahumara ultramarathon runners in Mexico, and why they’re the basis of our Chia Energy Gel.

 More performance boosting content

-From the Vlog – How to race at an elite level AND keep your job, with Paul Lunn
+From the Podcast – How to race at elite level and keep your job

 From the Blog